How Are Chronic Pain And Depression Related?

 • High stress levels

-Studies show the most common mental health issue people are coping with when experiencing chronic pain is depression.
-If you have other medical conditions or taking other medications, it complicates the situation.
+Studies show the most common mental health condition associated with chronic pain is depression.
+It may complicate the situation if you have other medical conditions or are taking other medications.
 Many living with symptoms of depression may experience aches often, referring to them as depression pains.
-Research has shown that a lot of people get depressed because their physical performance is limited or reduced because of persistent pain.

 People may experience pain symptoms long before realizing they are depressed.
 Then, symptoms such as lack of appetite, loss of energy and sleep, and withdrawal from physical activity can increase pain intensity.
 These examples are common complaints people report when visiting their doctor.